Frequently Asked Questions (FAQ's)

 Is there an Orientation program?

-Yes, depending on your length of stay, you will receive 1 day of Cultural and Language training from our facilitator.
+Yes, depending on your length of stay, you will receive an orientation program.

 Where will my placement be?